BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/consumables.md

 <a href="https://www.wowhead.com/item=171268/spiritual-mana-potion" data-wh-icon-size="medium" data-wowhead="item=171268"></a>
 (Keep in mind this shares cooldown with invisibility potion.)

-<a href="https://ptr.wowhead.com/item=187802/cosmic-healing-potion" data-wh-icon-size="medium" data-wowhead="item=187802"></a> is your health pot.
+<a href="https://ptr.wowhead.com/item=187802/cosmic-healing-potion" data-wh-icon-size="medium" data-wowhead="item=187802"></a> will restore 20k of your health on a 5 minute cooldown, (does not share the same cooldown with any other potion).

-<a href="https://www.wowhead.com/item=171266/potion-of-the-hidden-spirit" data-wh-icon-size="medium" data-wowhead="item=171266"></a> is your invis pot.
+<a href="https://www.wowhead.com/item=171266/potion-of-the-hidden-spirit" data-wh-icon-size="medium" data-wowhead="item=171266"></a> is your invisibility potion.

-<a href="https://www.wowhead.com/item=176811/potion-of-sacrificial-anima" data-wh-icon-size="medium" data-wowhead="item=176811"></a> is a good option if you're playing Avenging Crusader.
+<a href="https://www.wowhead.com/item=176811/potion-of-sacrificial-anima" data-wh-icon-size="medium" data-wowhead="item=176811"></a> is a good option if you are for some reason playing Avenging Crusader.

 <div>
 <div style="text-align:left;display: inline-block;width: 49%;">